Guitout31415/SIGMA/README.md

-# SIGMA : Single-cell Identification using Gaussian Mixture Approach
+# SIGMA : Single-cell Identifier using Gaussian Mixture Approach

 SIGMA is a bioinformatics pipeline for automated extraction of targeted cell types from multiple heterogeneous single-cell transcriptomic datasets (formats supported: `.h5ad`).
 It is designed to simplify and accelerate integrative large-scale single-cell analyses.